 Family Spending: a household survey providing data collected on a number of demographic and socio-economic variables from a sample of households in the UK.

-Family Resources Survey: a wide range of information including basic household and individual characteristics (ethnic origin, employment status), household income, housing costs, other costs, ownership of vehicles and consumer durables, and information on carers and disabilities.
+Family Resources Survey: a wide range of information including basic household and individual characteristics (ethnic origin, employment status), household income, housing costs, other costs, ownership of vehicles/consumer durables, and information on carers and disabilities.

 General Household Survey: annual survey covering income, housing, economic activity, family composition, fertility, education, leisure activities, drinking, smoking, and health.